Skip to main content

 1. Go back to: https://api.slack.com/apps

-2. Select your ConfigView app
+2. Select your ConfigView app (the workspace app from Part 1)

 3. Go to OAuth & Permissions > Bot Token Scopes